timtouch/Revature-Notes/Week 3 HTML-CSS-JS-Servlets/README.md

+# Gaps in knowledge
+- Bubbling vs Capturing
+    - What is the default?
+    - How do you change to capturing?
+    - How do you stop event propagation?

+---
 - Why have we switched from Desktop applications to web services?
     - For the end user, it's easier to use and less likely for them to screw something up.